2020 Country Reports on Human Rights Practices: Mongolia

 Section 3.
 Freedom to Participate in the Political Process

-Participation of Women and Minorities: No laws limit participation of women or members of minorities in the political process, and they did participate.
-According to the general election law, at least 20 percent of candidates nominated by a political party or coalition for local and national political office must be women; political parties generally complied with this requirement.
-For example, in the 2016 parliamentary election, 16 of 76 (22 percent) of the candidates nominated by the various political parties and coalitions were women.
+Participation of Women and Members of Minority Groups: No laws limit participation of women or members of minority groups in the political process, and they did participate.
+According to election law, at least 20 percent of candidates nominated by a political party or coalition for local and national political office must be women; political parties generally complied with this requirement.
+For example, in the June parliamentary election, approximately 25 percent of the candidates nominated by the various political parties and coalitions were women.
 Women voters outnumbered men at the polls by 11 percentage points.

 Section 4.
 Corruption and Lack of Transparency in Government

 Public officials must file a private interest declaration with the IAAC within 30 days of appointment or election and annually thereafter during their terms of public service.
 The law provides that such declarations be accessible to the public and prescribes a range of administrative sanctions and disciplinary actions in case of violation.
 Violators may receive formal warnings, face salary reductions or fines, or be dismissed from their positions.
 The IAAC is required to review the asset declarations of public servants, including police officers and members of the military.
 As of September the IAAC made publicly available the financial disclosure short forms for 35,832 incumbent public officials.

 Officials with authority to spend government funds are required to report expenditures and audit results on their ministry and agency websites.
 All transactions of more than one million tugriks ($350) are subject to reporting.
 Plans for budgets, loans, or bonds must be registered with the Ministry of Finance for monitoring and tracking, even after the originating officials have left their positions.